JACK-COM/reachduck/methods.md

 function checkSessionExists(): { exists: boolean; isWCSession: boolean; addr: string | null;};
 ```
 #### `connectUser`
 Begin a session with a user's wallet of choice.
-Make sure to call
+Make sure to configure `stdlib` to
-`useWebWallet` or `useWalletConnect` before calling this function,
+use either `MyAlgo` or `WalletConnect` before calling this function, as it will get
-as it will get the user to authenticate using a wallet (and will
-error if a fallback isn't found.)
+the user to authenticate using a wallet (and will error if a fallback isn't found.)
 ```typescript
 function connectUser(): Promise<ConnectedUserData>;
 ```